Civil Rights Attorney New York City

 The New York civil rights attorneys of the Jacob Fuchsberg Law Firm are known for our absolute commitment to our clients’ rights.
 We offer an absolutely free, confidential consultation to discuss your case and your rights under federal and New York law.
 If we represent you in a civil lawsuit, there are no legal fees unless you are awarded compensation for your damages and losses.

 If governmental officials or employers have wrongly injured you, taken or damaged your property, or discriminated against you-you are not alone.
-Contact our firm today to discuss your legal options and next steps.
+Contact our firm today to discuss your legal options and the next steps.

-Civil Rights Attorneys: How We Help
+New York Civil Rights Lawyer: How We Help

-We help people injured through police misconduct, such as a young man, who was chased by the police for unknown reasons, who suffered a skull fracture when he fell as a direct result of the improper pursuit.
+We help people injured through police misconduct, false arrest, such as a young man, who was chased by the police for unknown reasons, who suffered a skull fracture when he fell as a direct result of the improper pursuit.

 We also have worked on various civil rights cases involving inappropriate conduct by city officials.
 In one case, the City’s unnecessary emergency condemnation and demolition of an apartment building without a proper investigation or hearing resulted in more than a dozen families losing their rent-stabilized apartments, belongings, and even pets.